Fire Watch Guard Services in Lauderhill, FL

 Call 1-800-899-7524 for a same-day quote, or use our online quote form.
 Our staffing team will confirm the impairment type, the AHJ, the deployment timeline, and the number of personnel required, then send a written quote with the exact fire watch hourly rate and the projected total for your engagement.

-What Lauderhill Fire Department Fire Prevention Bureau Requires
+What Lauderhill Fire Rescue Fire Prevention Bureau Requires

-Hot work, NFPA 1 and NFPA 51B.
-Welding, cutting, grinding, and torch work demand a fire watch during the job and for at least 30 to 60 minutes after the last spark, with the guard checking for smoldering material out of sight behind walls and in adjacent spaces before clearing the area as safe.
+Hot work coverage under NFPA 1 and 51B.
+Welding, cutting, and grinding call for a fire watch during the work and for at least 30 to 60 minutes after it stops.
+The guard watches for smoldering material the crew cannot see and keeps an extinguisher within reach the whole time.

 How Fast Can You Be On-Site in Lauderhill?